GeoscienceAustralia/BAL/docs/userguide/execution.rst

           FDI 100), South Australia (SA), and Western Australia (WA).
 	* **50**: NSW alpine areas, Tasmania, and Victoria alpine areas.
 	* **40**: Northern Territory (NT), and Queensland (Qld).

-	Select the FDI value from a suite of values (100, 80, 50, 40).
-The default value of 80 is applicable in Western Australia.

 **Extent:**